allengustrowsky/RombergIntegration/README.md

 2. lower limit of integration
 3. upper limit of integration
 4. number of iterations to be performed by the Romberg Algorithm
+5. whether to print the Romberg table produced in the process

 The only file that needs to be modified for this to work is `config.rs`.
 This file contains the `Values` struct that will hold the above config variables.
 NOTE: the struct declaration should not be touched.
 The `main.rs` file uses the default values of this struct to perform the algorithm, so to configure the algorithm you just have to change the default values to whatever you want.
 For example, if you wanted to change the lower bound to be 2.0 and the upper bound to be 4.0, your default values would look like
 ```